Let’s change the world together!

 • Will receive after hours calls if an emergency occurs in a chapter facility.

-• Expertise in college fraternity and sorority systems and current topics in student life in higher education
+• Significant expertise in college fraternity and sorority systems and current topics in student life in higher education

 • Excellent interpersonal skills and conflict resolution techniques